wowjinxy/VoidTogether-Server/README.md

 3. Shift + Right Click on the empty space below the extracted files in your file browser and click "Open Powershell window here"

-4. In the Powershell Terminal that has opened, type in the command `npm i`.
-This is required to install all the NodeJS Modules required by the server.
+4. In the Powershell Terminal that has opened, run `dotnet restore`.

-5. Now, whenever you want to Run your Server, open the Powershell Window and run `npm start`.
+5. Now, whenever you want to run your server, execute `dotnet run` inside the `VoidTogetherServerCS` folder.

 If you have any issues, reinstall your Server, and try deleting the `consoleModule.js` in `./modules/console/` if a Docker container refuses to load beyond the Commands Module.